Bikatr7/Kudasai/README.md

 Kudasai also offers a Web GUI.
 It has all the main functionality of the program but in an easier and non-linear way.

-To run the Web GUI, simply run webgui.py in the same directory as kudasai.py
+To run the Web GUI, simply run webgui.py which is in the same directory as kudasai.py

 Below are some images of the Web GUI.